-How We Treat Fibromyalgia at LifeWorks
+How We Treat Fibromyalgia

 We believe that discovering and treating the underlying cause for the condition is the ideal solution.
 Often the pain of fibromyalgia is due to an infection or toxin affecting the energy producing areas of the tissues.
 These little energy manufacturing plants are called mitochondria.
 We also commonly find that the thyroid gland is not working up to par and that by nutritionally supporting the gland, we can get people feeling better very fast.

 But fibromyalgia is often a multifactorial issue rather than a single issue and can differ from person to person.
 For this reason all patient programs are individualized based on what is needed.
 We have successfully treated many patients by discovering the unique, underlying causes related to their condition.

 Unlike most doctors we are not looking for “quick-fix” symptom suppression that allows the underlying condition to fester and manifest into more serious health conditions.

 Sometimes short term pain relief is required of course but our singular mission is to rehabilitate the body back to a state of health and well being.

 We can’t promise that we do it every time, but you will find no office that works harder to help you regain your health and energy so you can live a pain free life.

 We’ve worked tirelessly over the last 30 years to discover and treat the real underlying causes of chronic illnesses.
 Our all-natural treatment protocols are very popular because they work and because people are seeking real solutions.